UK Council for Child Internet Safety (UKCCIS)

 - implementing an unavoidable choice for home broadband customers about whether to turn on parental control filters, as well as considering potential problems around overblocking.

-- working with the Registered Digital Institute to design a Friendly Wifi logo, to allow parents and families to easily identify places where they can be sure that the public wifi has filtered inappropriate websites.
+- working with the RDI (UK) Holdings to design a Friendly Wifi logo,to allow parents and families to easily identify places where they can be sure that the public wifi has filtered inappropriate websites.

 - creating summaries of a large body of internet safety research

-- developing a series of guidance documents for industry, including on , , , and
+- creating guidance in 2010 for industry covering , , , and

 The Council’s work is made possible by the enthusiasm, energy and efforts of its members.